Integrating Mechanistic Modeling and Machine Learning to Study CD4+/CD8+ CAR-T Cell Dynamics with Tumor Antigen

 The network had three fully connected hidden layers (128, 64, and 32 units) with Rectified Linear Unit (ReLU) activations and 0.2 dropout to reduce overfitting.
 The final linear layer produced five independent logits (one per treatment); applying a sigmoid to each logit yields a CR probability that is thresholded to classify CR vs.\ NR.
 Optimization used AdamW (learning rate \(10^{-4}\), weight decay \(10^{-4}\)).
 Because several treatments are class-imbalanced, training used a focal loss (\(\gamma=2\)) with per-treatment class weights \(w_j=\#\text{neg}_j/\#\text{pos}_j\), which emphasizes harder or minority examples.

 Data were split into a held-out test set (20\%) and, from the remaining 80\%, a validation set (20\% of the remainder; 16\% overall) and a training set.
 Training ran for up to 200 epochs with early stopping based on validation balanced accuracy at a fixed 0.5 threshold, restoring the best checkpoint.
 After training, decision thresholds were calibrated per treatment by sweeping a grid \(t\in[0.01,0.99]\) on the validation set and selecting the threshold that maximized validation balanced accuracy.
-These validation-optimized thresholds were then applied once to the test set, and we report per-treatment sensitivity, specificity, type I/II error, and balanced accuracy (Table \ref{nn_noise_sensitivity}).
+These validation-optimized thresholds were then applied once to the test set, and we report per-treatment sensitivity, specificity, precision, and accuracy (Table \ref{tab:nn_noise_sensitivity}).